 This increases productivity, reliability and traceability and ultimately allowing more patients to be seen per clinic.

 The process for cleaning and disinfecting the endoscopes used for these procedures is a thorough one.
 And the sterile services team at NTH Solutions work very hard in the background ensuring that it all runs smoothly.

 NTH Solutions is the Trust’s subsidiary and provider of support services.

 Endoscopes are long, thin, flexible tubes that have a light and camera at one end)

-Once a procedure is complete, the endoscope; a long, thin, flexible tube that has a light and camera at one end, is passed through a hatch to the sterile services team who then run through a number of checks, pre-cleaning and leak testing technique’s before the scope is put into an AER (automated endoscope reprocessor) for a high disinfectant clean cycle.
+Once a procedure is complete, the endoscope (a long, thin, flexible tube that has a light and camera at one end) is passed through a hatch to the sterile services team who then run through a number of checks.
+This includes pre-cleaning and leak testing techniques before the scope is put into an AER (automated endoscope reprocessor) for a high disinfectant clean cycle.
 The Cantel AER machine guarantees security, traceability and increased productivity.

-The scopes are very delicate and valuable pieces of equipment which is why at each step of the process they are scanned for traceability.
-Not only does this allow the scopes to be tracked at each step of the cycle, it also prints out a receipt showing it has undergone all the relevant checks and cleaning steps which is then kept with the patients records.
+The scopes are very delicate and valuable pieces of equipment.
+This is why they are scanned for traceability at each step in the process.
+It also prints out a receipt showing it has undergone all the relevant checks and cleaning steps which is kept with the patient’s records.

-“During the installation of the new equipment the department remained open, scopes were processed at the North Tees site and transported over to Hartlepool meaning there was no cancelled clinics and no disruption to patient care, which is our top priority.”
+“During the installation of the new equipment the department remained open, scopes were processed at the North Tees site and transported over to Hartlepool.
+This means there was no cancelled clinics and no disruption to patient care, which is our top priority.”